Tunisian campaign: Run for Tunis

 On 19 November Nehring demanded passage for his forces across the bridge at Medjez and was refused by Barré.
-The Germans attacked twice and were repulsed, but the French defensive success was costly, and lacking armour and artillery, the French had to withdraw.
-Some Vichy French forces, such as Barré's, joined the Allies.
-But the attitude of Vichy forces remained uncertain until on 22 November, when the "Darlan Deal" placed French North Africa on the Allied side.
+The Germans attacked twice and were repulsed, but the French defensive success was costly, and, lacking armour and artillery, the French had to withdraw.
+Some Vichy French forces, such as Barré's, joined the Allies but the overall attitude of Vichy forces remained uncertain until on 22 November, when the "Darlan Deal" placed French North Africa on the Allied side.
 This allowed US and British forces that had been securing Algeria to go to the front.
 By this time, the Axis had deployed a corps in Tunisia and outnumbered the Allies there in almost all ways.

 Two Allied brigade groups advanced toward Djebel Abiod and Béja respectively.
-The Luftwaffe, happy to have local air superiority while Allied planes had to fly from relatively distant bases in Algeria, harassed them all the way.
+The Luftwaffe, happy to have local air superiority while Allied planes had to fly from relatively distant bases in Algeria, harassed the two groups all the way.
 On 17 November, the same day Nehring arrived, the leading elements of the British 36th Brigade on the northern road met a mixed force of 17 tanks and 400 paratroops with self-propelled guns at Djebel Abiod.
-The German paratroopers, with Luftwaffe and Italian fire support from the 1st Infantry Division "Superga", knocked out 11 tanks but their advance was halted while the fight at Djebel Abiod continued for nine days.
-On 22 November, tanks from the Italian 50th Brigade forced US paratroopers to abandon Gafsa.
+The German paratroopers, with Luftwaffe and Italian fire support from the 1st Infantry Division "Superga", knocked out 11 tanks but their advance was halted and the fight at Djebel Abiod continued for nine days.
+On 22 November, tanks from the Italian L Special Brigade forced US paratroopers to abandon Gafsa.
 The two Allied columns concentrated at Djebel Abiod and Béja, preparing for an assault on 24 November.
 The 36th Brigade was to advance from Djebel Abiod toward Mateur and 11th Brigade was to move down the valley of the River Merjerda to take Majaz al Bab (shown on Allied maps as Medjez el Bab or just 'Medjez') and then to Tebourba, Djedeida and Tunis.
-Blade Force, an armoured regimental group made up of 37mm gun M3 Stuart light tanks and 75mm M3 GMC self-propelled anti-tank guns, was to strike across country on minor roads in the gap between the two infantry brigades towards Sidi Nsir and make flanking attacks on Terbourba and Djedeida.
+Blade Force, an armoured regimental group made up of 37 mm gun M3 Stuart light tanks and 75 mm M3 GMC self-propelled anti-tank guns, was to strike across country towards Sidi Nsir on minor roads in the gap between the two infantry brigades and make flanking attacks on Tebourba and Djedeida.